"Pa, I want to go to Europe!"

 National Academy of Design

 An artist of unusual promise, Harry left St. Louis in 1870, at the age of seventeen, for a year of formal studies at the National Academy of Design in New York.
 His instructor there was Lemuel Wilmarth, a classmate of James Reeve Stuart in Munich.
 Wilmarth’s own experiences studying at the Royal Bavarian Academy of Fine Arts reinforced the allure of a German art education.
-Returning to St. Louis in 1871, Harry became obsessed with studying in Munich and declared that he would pursue no other education than that of an artist, exclaiming, "Pa, I want to go to Europe!"
+Returning to St. Louis in 1871, Harry became obsessed with studying in Munich and declared that he would pursue no other education than that of an artist, exclaiming to his father, "Pa, I want to go to Europe!"

 Royal Bavarian Academy